SamsungSAILMontreal/ghn3/README.md

 # Introduction

+**Updates**

+- [Apr 4, 2023] Slightly updated graph construction for ViT to be consistent with our paper.
+Made four variants of our GHN-3 available: `ghn3tm8, ghn3sm8, ghn3lm8, ghn3xlm16` (see updated [example.ipynb](example.ipynb)).
+`ghn3tm8` takes just 27MB so it is efficient to use in low-memory cases.

 This work extends the previous work [`Parameter Prediction for Unseen Deep Architectures`](https://github.com/facebookresearch/ppuda/) that introduced improved Graph HyperNetworks (GHN-2).
-Here, we scale up GHN-2 and release our best performing model `GHN-3-XL/m16`.
+Here, we scale up GHN-2 and release our best performing model `GHN-3-XL/m16` as well as smaller variants.
 Our GHN-3 can be used as a good initialization for many large ImageNet models.

-Below are a few figures showcasing our results (see the paper for details).
+Below are a few figures showcasing our results (see [our paper](https://arxiv.org/abs/2303.04143) for details).

 <figure> <img src="figs/fig1.png" height="380"></figure>